waterbear-cloud/paco/docs/aim-config.rst

       - True
       -
       - Boolean indicating whether DNS record sets will be created.
-      - IDNSEnablable
+      - DNSEnablable
     * - enabled
       - Boolean
       - .. fa:: times
       - False
       - Could be deployed to AWS
       - Enabled
-      - IDeployable
+      - Deployable
     * - title
       - String
       - .. fa:: times
       -
       -
       - Title
-      - INamed
+      - Named
     * - type
       - String
       - .. fa:: times
       -
       - A valid AWS Resource type: ASG, LBApplication, etc.
       - Type of Resources
-      - IType
+      - Type
     * - change_protected
       - Boolean
       - .. fa:: times
       - False
       -
       - Boolean indicating whether this resource can be modified or not.
-      - IResource
+      - Resource
     * - order
       - Int
       - .. fa:: times
       - 0
       -
       - The order in which the resource will be deployed
-      - IResource
+      - Resource

 Application Resources